Distributed Computing by Mobile Robots: Uniform Circle Formation: Model and Terminology

 \paragraph{The \CF problem.} We may equivalently regard a property of executions as a set of ``behaviors'' that the robots may have.
 Assigning a \emph{task}, or a \emph{problem}, to a swarm of robots is the same as declaring that some behaviors are ``acceptable'', in that they attain a certain goal, and all other behaviors are ``unacceptable''.
 Hence, we can define a problem in terms of the property that the executions must satisfy.
 Now, given a problem, expressed as a property $\mathcal P$ of executions, we say that algorithm $\mathcal A$ \emph{solves} the problem if $\mathcal E_\mathcal A$ enjoys $\mathcal P$.

-In this paper we will consider the \CF problem, defined as the property $\mathcal U$ true only for those executions for which there is a time $t^*$ such that, for each $t\geqslant t^*$, the robots occupy the vertices of a regular $n$-gon at time $t$, and they are frozen.
-In the following, we will describe an algorithm \UCF, and we will prove that it solves the \CF problem.
+In this paper we will consider the \CF problem, defined as the property $\mathcal U$ which is true only for those executions for which there is a time $t^*$ such that the robots are frozen at the vertices of a regular $n$-gon at every time $t\geqslant t^*$.
+In the following, we will describe the algorithm \UCF, and we will prove that it solves the \CF problem.

+Note that we insisted on having only initial configurations with robots in distinct locations because otherwise the \CF problem would be unsolvable.
+Indeed, if two robots are initially coincident, the scheduler can force them to remain coincident for the entire execution (by giving them the same coordinate system and activating them synchronously).
+For the same reason, in our \UCF algorithm we never allow two robots to collide, although this is not explicitly imposed by the problem's definition.